raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 Great!
 Now that you have your `walletClient`, you can use it to initialize the `GardenProvider`.
 Before diving into swap, your app needs to fetch real-time quotes for their swap params `fromAsset`, `toAsset`, `amount`.

-Now, let's see how to fetch real-time quotes for your swap!
-The `getQuote` hook from Garden SDK helps us get the current USD values and exchange rates between any two supported assets.
+Here's how you can fetch real-time quotes for your swap!
+The `getQuote` hook from Garden SDK helps you get the current USD values and exchange rates between any two supported assets.
 You'll need to provide:

 - The token you want to swap from (`fromAsset`)
 - The token you want to receive (`toAsset`)